 - Marisa Flint – Edgewood Jr./Sr. High, Merritt Island

-- Marguerite King – Cape View Elementary, Cape Canaveral
+- Marguerite King – Cape View Elem, Cape Canaveral

-- Annamarie Zink – Eau Gallie High School, Melbourne
+- Annamarie Zink – Eau Gallie High, Melbourne

-The scholarship provides funding to cover tuition, related fees, and room and board for one-week workshops of each teacher’s choice at the renowned Arrowmont School of Arts and Crafts in Gatlinburg, Tennessee during the summer of 2019.
+During the summer of 2021, the scholarship will provide funding to cover tuition, related fees, and room and board for one-week workshops of each teacher’s choice at the internationally recognized visual art education center, Arrowmont School of Arts and Crafts in Gatlinburg, Tennessee.

-In 2015, artist and retired Eastern Florida State College professor of art, Nancy Baur Dillen and her husband Rick created the scholarship program with the Community Foundation for Brevard so that art teachers would have an opportunity to share, develop and grow as artists and as educators.
+It was the vision of artist and retired Eastern Florida State College professor of art, Nancy Baur Dillen and her husband Rick to create the scholarship program with the Community Foundation for Brevard so that art teachers would have an opportunity to share, develop and grow as artists and as educators.
 A committee made up of artists, educators and community members review the applications and make recommendations of the finalists to the Community Foundation’s Board of Directors.

 About Arrowmont School of Arts and Crafts